mikemayhemdev2/CollectorBeta/README.md

 Possibly adding one more source of Reserve, maybe in Uncommon.

+Somber Shield - It really doesn't need any change, but the orangetext system requires altering mechanics.
+I love the card as-is.
+Needs more thought.

+Maleficence - Want to give this a chance, and adding more reliable Doom source should help let it shine.
+But I still have my eye on it, just not sure when it is useful.
+Maybe merging the old "stop the next Doom removal" thing would help it?

 Another full audit on Collectibles.
 Probably changing more of the ones I left alone, adding spice.

 Torchhead.
 Still don't know what to do here.